Ay2416/EasyPoll/README.md

-# EasyPoll
+# Discord_EasyPoll
 This bot work on the discord.

 This bot creates a message that allows you to vote simply by responding to reactions.